johnsimeroth/learn-tamagui/README.md

 # Learn the ins and outs of tamagui
 The first lesson is up on the [deployed site](https://learn-tamagui.vercel.app/).
-More comming soon.
+More coming soon.

 ## Current Scope
 - This project currently contains a page with some of the main tamagui UI components in both light and dark modes, with selectable tint.